holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

   await s.consistency();
 ```

 > This one line says a lot about the nature of a Holochain application.
 The word `await` shows that we are in an asynchronous world and want to wait for consistency to be achieved.
-What kind of situation might lead to this line remaining incomplete? _Hint: Think about networks that might not be perfect._
+What kind of situation might lead to this line never returning? _Hint: Think about networks that might not be perfect._

 Get Bob to retrieve Alice's person using the same address she did when she created the entry: